Pretraining Scaling Laws for Generative Evaluations of Language Models: How the Compute Law Emerges from the Parameters + Tokens Law, With Implications For Overtraining

-\paragraph{Takeaways.} (i) The compute law is not an independent phenomenology; it is the optimal-allocation shadow of the parameters\,+\,tokens law. (ii) Use the allocation above to stay on-envelope when planning larger models. (iii) Implementation constants relating \(C\) to \(N D\) shift \(C_0(k)\), but do not change \(\alpha(k)\).
+\textbf{Takeaways:} (i) The compute law is not an independent phenomenology; it is the optimal-allocation shadow of the parameters\,+\,tokens law. (ii) Use the above allocation to stay on-envelope to maximize compute efficiency. (iii) Implementation constants relating \(C\) to \(N D\) shift \(C_0(k)\), but do not change \(\alpha(k)\).
 All statements hold pointwise in \(k\).

+\textbf{Relationship to Overtraining:} Our misallocation ratio $r(C)$ is the inverse of the overtraining multiplier $M$ studied by \citet{gadre2024languagemodelsscalereliably}.
+Our results extend their overtraining scaling law to generative evaluations and the downstream metric $\mathrm{pass}_{\mathcal{B}}@k$ for $k \geq 1$.